-Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. § 1350), John Bissell, Co-Chief Executive Officer of Origin Materials, Inc. (the "Company"), and Nate Whaley, Chief Financial Officer of the Company, each hereby certifies, that, to the best of their knowledge:
+Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. § 1350), John Bissell, Co-Chief Executive Officer of Origin Materials, Inc. (the "Company"), Rich Riley, Co-Chief Executive Officer of the Company, and Nate Whaley, Chief Financial Officer of the Company, each hereby certifies that, to the best of their knowledge:

-- 1. The Company's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2021, to which this Certification is attached as Exhibit 32.1 (the "Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+- 1. The Company's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2022, to which this Certification is attached as Exhibit 32.1 (the "Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ John Bissell
+Date: May 9, 2022 By: /s/ John Bissell

+John Bissell

-John Bissell Co-Chief Executive Officer (Co-Principal Executive Officer)
+Co-Chief Executive Officer (Co-Principal Executive Officer)